charismamamet/portfolio/README.md

 - ✅ Top 3 common items (commonItem.sql)
 - ✅ List of user ids that start with letter c (user_start_c.sql)
 - ✅ Accounts that is suspicious of cheating cos it contains god item (cheatSus.sql)

+## 🎸 SQL Analytics SQL Play

+The [SQL Analytics SQL Play] folder contains data based on the [SQL Play Apps](https://play.google.com/store/apps/details?id=com.sql_playground).

+You can download the game and use my code straight at the in-game terminal to check how each code performs.

+The queries for each use case is saved as .sql format which you can open with any text editor app.

+I will also upload the data schema of the database that the game use.

+You can still find the SQL_Use_Case_sql_play.docx that contains the documentation purpose, sql queries, and the screenshot of the output table

+### 📁 Use Cases on [SQL Analytics SQL Play] folder